RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Performance Evaluation

-\textit{CHO Analysis}: Figure~\ref{fig:CHO} shows that for $ \xi_\textrm{access} = -\infty$ the UE uses only CFRA preambles ($ R_\textrm{CBRA}=0$) for both proposed and 3GPP RACH procedures since the UE can always select a prepared beam from set of $ B_{\textrm{prep},c} $ of target cell $ c $.
-On the other hand, $ \xi_\textrm{access} = \infty$ leads to worst HOF performance because the received signal power of the prepared beam changes over time and the prepared beam does not always remain a good candidate during the time between handover preparation and execution phases.
-Ultimately, the SINR $ \gamma_{c,b_0} $ of the accessed beam $ b_0 $ falls below $ \gamma_\textrm{out} $ which leads to HOF.
-This is more visible for $ N_\textrm{B}=1 $ since the UE does not have any other options for prepared beams.
+Figure~\ref{fig:CHO} shows that for $ \xi_\textrm{access} = -\infty$ the UE uses only CFRA preambles ($ R_\textrm{CBRA}=0$) for all RACH procedures since the UE always selects a prepared beam from set of $ B^\textrm{prep}_{c_T} $ of target cell $ c_T $.
+On the other hand, $ \xi_\textrm{access} = -\infty$ leads to worst HOF performance because the received signal power of the prepared beam changes over time and the prepared beam does not always remain a good candidate during the time between handover preparation and execution phases.
+Ultimately, the SINR $ \gamma_{c,b_0}(m) $, $ m\geq m_1 $ of the accessed beam $ b_0 $ falls below $ \gamma_\textrm{out} $ which leads to HOF.
+This is more visible for $ N_\textrm{B}=1 $ since the UE does not have any other options for selecting another prepared beam.
 Increasing $ N_\textrm{B} $ from $ 1 $ to $ 4 $ reduces the access failure $ N_\textrm{HO} $ to one third of its value since it increases the chance of selecting the strongest beam.

 For increasing values of access threshold $ \xi_\textrm{access} $, the RACH beam selection procedure prioritizes the L1 RSRP beam measurements $ P_{c,b}^\textrm{L1}(m) $ and the UE becomes less persistent on selecting one of the prepared beams.
-As a consequence, beams with higher $ P_{c,b}^\textrm{L1}(m) $ are selected to be accessed which yields higher $ \gamma_{c_0,b} $ and less HOFs.
-On the other hand, for higher $ \xi_\textrm{access} $, UE tends to select prepared beams less frequently which results in use of CBRA preambles for random access.
-However, it is observed that the ratio of CBRA is much smaller for the proposed RACH procedure for higher $ \xi_\textrm{access} $.
-This is because the UE still performs CFRA if none of the prepared beams have beam measurements above threshold $ \xi_\textrm{access} $.
+As a consequence, beams with higher $ P_{c,b}^\textrm{L1}(m) $ are selected to be accessed which yields higher $ \gamma_{c_0,b}(m)$ and less HOFs.
+On the other hand, for higher $ \xi_\textrm{access} $, UE tends to select prepared beams less frequently which results in more likely use of CBRA preambles for random access.
+However, it is observed that the ratio of CBRA resource usage is much smaller for the RE RACH procedure for higher $ \xi_\textrm{access} $.
+This is because the UE still use CFRA resources if none of the prepared beams have beam measurements above threshold $ \xi_\textrm{access} $.